 In the fall, I am asked the same question over and over: Is it too late to plant?
 The answer?
 Not at all.
 But it is a good idea to get perennials and evergreens in the ground by mid-October.
 You want to give perennials enough time to root so the frost doesn’t pop them out of the ground.

 Evergreens also need time to acclimate and root before winter comes.

-For any woody plants that are deciduous (meaning they lose their leaves) you have plenty of time to work in the yard.
-Basically, if the ground isn’t frozen and you can dig a hole, you can install trees and shrubs.
-For all fall installations, it’s important that the plants are well-hydrated heading into winter, so don’t put your hoses away yet.
+For any deciduous woody plants (meaning they lose their leaves) you have plenty of time to work in the yard.
+If the ground isn’t frozen and you can dig a hole, you can install trees and shrubs.
+For all fall installations, the plants must be well-hydrated heading into winter, so don’t put your hoses away yet.

 Learn more about Harvest Windows & Dig Times.